CFRN-DT: News operation

-CFRN-DT presently broadcasts 38 hours of locally produced newscasts each week (with seven hours each weekday and 1½ hours each on Saturdays and Sundays).
-It also airs separate five-minute news bulletins for Red Deer during the station's 6, 11:30 p.m. and noon newscasts, available only on the over the air transmitters or through cable companies that pick up the over-the-air signal.
+As of February 8, 2024, CFRN-DT broadcasts 25 hours of locally produced newscasts each week (with five hours each weekday).
+It also airs separate five-minute news bulletins for Red Deer during the station's 6 p.m. newscast, available only on the over the air transmitters or through cable companies that pick up the over-the-air signal.
 CFRN also produces an hour-long provincial current affairs program called Alberta Prime Time, which airs weeknights on sister cable channel CTV 2 Alberta.

-The flagship 6:00 newscast on CFRN is currently anchored by Erin Isfeld.
-Daryl McIntyre was Isfeld's partner since 2017 and was an anchor or co-anchor for more than 20 years.
-The 6:00 cast was awarded the 2011 Bert Cannings Award for the best local newscast in Canada by the Radio Television Digital News Association for its coverage of the May 2011 Slave Lake wildfire that destroyed much of the town of Slave Lake, Alberta.
+As of October 2023, the flagship 6 p.m. newscast on CFRN is anchored by Geoff Hastings.
+The 6:00 newscast was awarded the 2011 Bert Cannings Award for the best local newscast in Canada by the Radio Television Digital News Association for its coverage of the May 2011 Slave Lake wildfire that destroyed much of the town of Slave Lake, Alberta.

 According to the Bureau of Broadcast Measurement's (BBM) 2009 ratings, CFRN's 6 p.m. newscast regained its position as the most-watched 6 p.m. newscast in Northern and Central Alberta to Global Edmonton's News Hour, CBC and Citytv combined.
-However, the latest fall 2010 BBM ratings reflect that Global Edmonton has returned as the most-watched newscast.
+However, the fall 2010 BBM ratings reflect that Global Edmonton has returned as the most-watched newscast.

 CFRN-DT initially aired morning bulletins within the network's morning show, Canada AM, while re-running the previous evening's late night news before the morning program.
 In March 2009, CTV cancelled all local morning bulletins during Canada AM, including the Edmonton-based bulletins.
 Local news, weather and traffic reports continued to be featured during Canada AM through a graphical ticker at the bottom of the screen.
 On October 24, 2011, CFRN debuted a 3½-hour locally produced weekday morning newscast called CTV Morning Live, running from 5:30 a.m. to 9 a.m.

-On September 12, 2011, CTV Edmonton expanded its evening news programming by adding a 5 p.m. and 5:30 p.m. newscast.
-In November 2014 those two 1/2 hour shows were amalgamated into a single 1 hour show anchored by Erin Isfeld and Joel Gotlib.
+On September 12, 2011, CTV Edmonton expanded its evening news programming by adding newscasts at 5 and 5:30 p.m.
+In November 2014 those two half-hour shows were amalgamated into a single hour-long show anchored by Erin Isfeld and Joel Gotlib.
 On September 30, 2012, CFRN-DT became the second television station in Edmonton (after Global-owned station CITV-DT) and the fourth CTV owned-and-operated station to begin broadcasting its local newscasts in high definition, beginning with that evening's 6 p.m. newscast.
 However, CTV promoted October 1, 2012, as its official "full day" of HD news broadcasts.

+As a result of budget cuts enacted by parent company BCE on February 8, 2024, CFRN-DT (along with many CTV stations across Canada) cancelled its weekday noon and weekend 6 p.m. and 11:30 p.m. newscasts.